 Many people commonly work and play in cramped, awkward, or slouched postures and perform repetitive actions and heavy work.
 The resulting pandemic of chronic spinal conditions compromises the quality of our lives.
 Every year spinal conditions and back pain result in the loss of billions of dollars worldwide through health care costs, diminished individual income and loss of productivity.
 When a family member cannot work or provide support due to back, neck or other musculoskeletal disability, the result may be a catastrophic chain of events for a family struggling to eke out an existence.
 The Global Burden of Disease report was published in Lancet in December 2012 (Murray et al, Vos et al, 2012).
 In this report, the following information regarding spinal conditions was reported:

-By far the most common spinal conditions are common back and neck pain, an affliction that affects the majority of the adult population in both the developed and developing nations of the world.
+By far the most common spinal conditions are back and neck pain, an affliction that affects the majority of the adult population in both the developed and developing nations of the world.
 Over the course of a year, as much as 72% of the population worldwide will have a bout of back pain.
 At any given time, the percentage of people with back pain has been identified as high as 59% (Louw et al, 2007), the implications of which can be particularly devastating for populations that depend on manual labor for survival.

-Populations in under-serviced areas of the world, especially rural populations, often have no access to conventional healthcare resources to care for spinal conditions.
+Populations in under-serviced areas of the world, especially rural populations, often have limited access to conventional healthcare resources to care for spinal conditions.
 Most are currently treated by traditional healers or in hospitals where they receive pain/anti-inflammatory medication only.
 There are no comprehensive protocols or models of care available to enable health care workers to treat the spectrum of spinal conditions common in underserviced areas of the world.
 The result is that individuals have to contend with pain and disability which affects their daily lives in many cases making manual tasks impossible, thus reducing their productivity and even their ability to maintain their standard of life.